junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

 * To set up InfluxDB and Hono-InfluxDB-Connector, we can use a Linux (virtual) machine.
 Based on Hono, the Linux machine here can be considered as a data consumer while the in-vehicle Raspberry-Pi is considered as a data publisher.

-* The following steps to setup InfluxDB is based on `this tutorial <http://www.andremiller.net/content/grafana-and-influxdb-quickstart-on-ubuntu>`_.
+* The following steps to setup InfluxDB is written based on `this tutorial <http://www.andremiller.net/content/grafana-and-influxdb-quickstart-on-ubuntu>`_.

 1. VirtualBox with Ubuntu 18.04 LTS is used here for setting up InfluxDB and Hono-InfluxDB-Connector.
 (VM Setup Tutorial can be found `here <https://codebots.com/library/techies/ubuntu-18-04-virtual-machine-setup>`_.)
 (If your default OS is already Linux, this step can be skipped.)